 For decades, people have had contrasting opinions on ghee.
-While some denounces ghee as harmful, the other praises its many health benefits.
+While some denounce ghee as harmful, the other praises its many health benefits.
 So, is ghee for babies good or bad?
-Find out yourself!
+Find out for yourself!

-Dr Ashok Kumar says consuming a spoon of ghee every day can be beneficial.
-However, consuming it in excess can be harmful.
+Dr Ashok Kumar says consuming a spoon of ghee daily can be beneficial.
+But having it in excess can be harmful.
 He adds that ghee has certain properties that can even improve memory.

-However, along with the many benefits of ghee for babies, there are many myths surrounding it too.
-It is harmful to health, it is fattening, eating too much ghee can lead to blocked arteries, are some common myths that many of the people have about ghee.
-But, are they true?
-Find out by going through this article.
+However, along with the many benefits of ghee for babies, many myths surround it too.
+It is harmful to health; it is fattening, and eating too much ghee can lead to blocked arteries; these are some common myths that many people have about ghee.
+But are they true?
+Let's take a look.

 With so many benefits of ghee for babies, you must be wondering when to include ghee in your baby's diet.

-You can begin giving ghee to your baby as she turns 6 to 7 months of age.
-This is the time when you begin introducing her to solid foods.
+You can begin giving your baby ghee as they turn 6 to 7 months of age.
+This is the time when you start introducing them to solid foods.
 You can begin by adding ghee to her meal.

-Ghee is packed with nutrients and it is essential to include it in your baby diet.
-But, too much of anything is bad, and this is the case with ghee as well.
+Ghee is packed with nutrients; including it in your baby's diet is essential.
+But too much of anything is bad, and this is the case with ghee.
 Excess ghee for babies can harm their health.

-According to experts, you can begin by adding three to four drops of ghee to your baby's meal.
-After your baby turns 1-year-old, you can increase the amount of ghee you give her.
+According to experts, you can add three to four drops of ghee to your baby's meal.
+After your baby turns 1 year old, you can increase the amount of ghee you give her.

-You can consult your child's paediatrician to understand when to begin giving ghee to your child and how much to give.
+You can consult your child's pediatrician to understand when to begin giving ghee to your child and how much to give.

 Nowadays, a variety of ghee made from the milk of various breeds of cows and buffaloes is available in the market.
 So, which of these is the best choice for your child?

 The ghee made from A2 milk is considered the best for babies.
-It is considered to be beneficial to the heart and also has medicinal properties.
+It is considered beneficial to the heart and has medicinal properties.

 Myth #1: Giving ghee to babies harms their health

 Fact: Although there is a widespread notion about ghee being harmful to health, it is not true.
-Only a few fatty acids present in pure ghee led to a rise in cholesterol levels.
-Around 32% fat in pure ghee is monounsaturated fatty acids (MUFA), which is a good form of dietary fat - the kind that olive oil is rich in.
-In fact, desi ghee scores over many polyunsaturated fatty acids (PUFA) rich oils like sunflower, corn and cottonseed oil.
+Only a few fatty acids in pure ghee led to a rise in cholesterol levels.
+Around 32% of fat in pure ghee is monounsaturated fatty acids (MUFA), which is a good form of dietary fat - the kind that olive oil is rich in.
+In fact, desi ghee scores over many polyunsaturated fatty acid (PUFA) rich oils like sunflower, corn, and cottonseed oil.

 Myth #2: Ghee for kids causes obesity and weight gain

-Fact: People often associate consumption of ghee with a gain in weight.
+Fact: People often associate the consumption of ghee with a gain in weight.
 However, it is lipolytic by nature, which pertains to the chemical breakdown of fat.
-Ghee is also rich in conjugated linoleic acid, or CLA, which is not only good for the heart but aids in weight loss.
+Ghee is also rich in conjugated linoleic acid, or CLA, which is good for the heart and aids in weight loss.
 So, unless taken in excess, there is no need to worry about weight gain.

 Myth #3: Ghee damages the health of joints

-Fact: Joint pain is a major health problem and can lead to swollen joints, red bruises and excruciating pain.
+Fact: Joint pain is a major health problem and can lead to swollen joints, red bruises, and excruciating pain.
 If so, including small amounts of ghee in the diet may help.
-The benefits of ghee on the body both inside and out are numerous, which includes lubrication of the joint health.
-In fact, pure ghee has been used since ages for the treatment of joint pains as it is nourishing and provides strength to the body and the muscles.
+The benefits of ghee on the body, both inside and out, are numerous, including lubrication of joint health.
+Pure ghee has been used for ages to treat joint pains as it nourishes and strengthens the body and muscles.

-In fact, Dr Ashok says that ghee is used in the treatment of many degenerative diseases including neurological and bone-related diseases.
+Dr Ashok says that ghee is used to treat many degenerative diseases, including neurological and bone-related diseases.

-Myth #4: Ghee is bad for the heart, may lead to stroke
+Myth #4: Ghee is bad for the heart, and may lead to stroke

-Fact: Ghee is often looked down by many people as something that is unhealthy and bad for the heart.
-However, it is loaded with antioxidants, conjugated linoleic acid (CLA) and fat-soluble vitamins like A, E and D due to which ghee can potentially be used in the prevention of cardiovascular diseases.
+Fact: Ghee is often looked down on by many people as something that is unhealthy and bad for the heart.
+However, it is loaded with antioxidants, conjugated linoleic acid (CLA), and fat-soluble vitamins like A, E, and D, due to which ghee can potentially be used in the prevention of cardiovascular diseases.

 Myth #5: Ghee is extensively used in preparing Ayurvedic medicines

 Fact: Ghee is one of the main components in many Ayurvedic medicines.
 Its ability to reach the deepest regions of the human body makes it ideal and effective in treating many diseases.
-It is well-known for its ability to cancel the harmful effects of toxins in the body as well.
+It is well-known for its ability to cancel the harmful effects of toxins in the body.

-Ghee has a property called Ayusham in Ayurveda, which is believed to prolong the lifespan of an individual.
+Ghee has a property called Ayusham in Ayurveda, believed to prolong an individual's lifespan.
 Ghee also aids in cellular repair and regeneration.

 Comments